TeddyS26/Hand-Gesture-Calculator/README.md

 ### Week 7:
 - UI Enhancement: Added on-screen buttons for arithmetic operations (+, -, *, /), allowing users to perform calculations with recognized gestures.
 - Operation Implementation: Enhanced the system to allow users to select operations via clickable buttons, and perform calculations using recognized hand gestures.

+### Week 8:
+- Process Rework: Reworked the process modeling by integrating the preprocessing and loading of images directly into model.py.

+### Week 9:
+- Data Collection (Part 2): Focused on improving model accuracy by collecting and adding more diverse images of hand gestures.

+### Week 10:
+- Model Optimization: Continued working on improving accuracy by implementing data augmentation, a learning rate scheduler, and other advanced techniques to enhance the model's training process.